-A minister is permitted up to eight departmental staff, including the departmental assistant, provided the departmental staff budget granted via written communication is not exceeded.
-The departmental assistant could be classified at a level equivalent to PM-06, EX-01, or EX-02.
-This would be commensurate with the breadth of knowledge and expertise of the departmental assistant.
+A minister is permitted up to seven departmental staff, including the departmental assistant, provided the departmental staff budget granted via written communication is not exceeded.
+The departmental assistant could be classified at a level equivalent to PM-06, EX-01, or EX-02, commensurate with the breadth of knowledge and expertise required for this position.
 The remaining departmental staff positions are considered to be support staff positions.
 These support staff may only be classified up to the AS-04 level.
 A minister is permitted a maximum of one departmental assistant.
 Budget maximums may not be exceeded without prior Treasury Board approval.